 When this option is enabled, the following line is automatically added at the end of the commit message: Signed off by: <username>

-In the Before Commit area, select actions you want DataGrip to perform before committing the selected files to the local repository.
+In the Before Commit area, select the actions you want DataGrip to perform before committing the selected files to the local repository.